All our ingredients are natural, vegan, sourced organically and ethically where possible.

 Women have been using Jojoba oil as a beauty treatment for centuries.
 Native American women used to extract the oil from jojoba beans as a treatment for sores, cuts and bruises as well as sunburn.
 It has been applied to the face as well as the scalp to provide lubrication for and to moisturise dry and flaky skin.
 Just like the lipids, that are naturally found in your skin, it helps fight roughness, flaking and fine lines.
 They used the seeds for tea and survival food too!!

-There are many alternatives to bees wax but the two below are my most frequently used.
+There are many alternatives to bees wax but I choose to use Candelillia Wax

 Candelilla wax is a wax derived from the leaves of the small Candelilla shrub native to northern Mexico and the southwestern United States, Euphorbia cerifera and Euphorbia antisyphilitica, from the family Euphorbiaceae.
 It is yellowish-brown, hard, brittle, aromatic, and opaque to translucent.

 Mica is a natural stone mineral with shiny flakes.
 When mica is ground into a powder, you get mica powder.
 Mica powders are therefore sparkly, sort of like very fine glitter.
 They're used to give a metallic or shimmery pearl-like effect used in our mineral blushes.